 - It is likely the water in your area will not agree with your body.
 You might want to take water purification tablets with you;

-- Depending on country and region, cultural norms and local laws will be different than your home country.
+- Depending on the country and region, cultural norms and local laws will be different in your home country.
 Make sure to talk to your organization, and do your research to ensure you don’t get in trouble.
-For cultural norms, part of the experience is learning – so go in with an open mind;
+For cultural norms, part of the experience is learning – so go in with an open mind.

 - Both women and members of the LGBTQ community have different levels of rights abroad.
-Do your research before travel and make sure you follow the cultural norms and local laws to ensure you don’t get into trouble;
+Do your research before traveling and make sure you follow the cultural norms and local laws to ensure you don’t get into trouble.

 - Depending on your destination, insects and pests may be a part of life – be prepared for it!